-1 A review on the global soil property maps for Earth System Models 2 3 Yongjiu Dai^{1}, Wei Shangguan^{1}, Nan Wei1, Qinchuan Xin2, Hua Yuan1, Shupeng 4 Zhang1, Shaofeng Liu1, Xingji Lu1, Dagang Wang2, Fapeng Yan3 5 6 7 1 Southern Marine Science and Engineering Guangdong Laboratory (Zhuhai), Guangdong Province Key Laboratory for Climate Change and Natural Disaster 8 Studies, School of Atmospheric Sciences, Sun Yat-sen University, Guangzhou, China.
-9 2School of Geography and Planning, Sun Yat-sen University, Guangzhou, China.
-10 11 3College of Global Change and Earth System Science, Beijing Normal University, Beijing, China 12 Correspondence to: Yongjiu Dai (daiyi6@mail.sysu.edu.cn) and Wei Shangguan 13 (shgwei@mail.sysu.edu.cn) 14 15 Abstract.
-Soil is an important regulator of Earth system processes, but remains one of 16 the least well-described data layers in Earth System Models (ESMs).
-We reviewed 17 global soil property maps from the perspective of ESMs, including soil physical and, 18 chemical and biological properties, which can also offer insights to soil data 19 developers and users.
-These soil datasets provide model inputs, initial variables and 20 benchmark datasets.
-For modelling use, the dataset should be geographically 21 22 continuous, scalable and have uncertainty estimates.
-The popular soil datasets used in ESMs are often based on limited soil profiles and coarse resolution soil type maps 23 24 with various uncertainty sources.
-Updated and comprehensive soil information needs to be incorporated in ESMs.
-New generation soil datasets derived through digital soil 25 mapping with abundant, harmonized and quality controlled soil observations and 26 environmental covariates are preferred to those derived through the linkage method 27 (i.e., taxotransfer rule-based method) for ESMs.
-SoilGrids has the highest accuracy 28 and resolution among the global soil datasets, while other recently developed datasets 29 offer useful compensation.
-Because there is no universal pedotransfer function, an 30 ensemble of them may be more suitable to provide derived soil properties to ESMs.
-31 32 Aggregation and upscaling of soil data are needed for model use but can be avoided by using a subgrid method in ESMs at the expense of increases in model complexity.
-33 34 Producing soil property maps in a time series remains still challenging.
-The uncertainties in soil data needs to be estimated and incorporated into ESMs.
+Abstract.
+Soil is an important regulator of Earth system processes, but remains one of the least well-described data layers in Earth system models (ESMs).
+We reviewed global soil property maps from the perspective of ESMs, including soil physical and chemical and biological properties, which can also offer insights to soil data developers and users.
+These soil datasets provide model inputs, initial variables, and benchmark datasets.
+For modelling use, the dataset should be geographically continuous and scalable and have uncertainty estimates.
+The popular soil datasets used in ESMs are often based on limited soil profiles and coarse-resolution soil-type maps with various uncertainty sources.
+Updated and comprehensive soil information needs to be incorporated into ESMs.
+New generation soil datasets derived through digital soil mapping with abundant, harmonized, and quality-controlled soil observations and environmental covariates are preferred to those derived through the linkage method (i.e. taxotransfer rule-based method) for ESMs.
+SoilGrids has the highest accuracy and resolution among the global soil datasets, while other recently developed datasets offer useful compensation.
+Because there is no universal pedotransfer function, an ensemble of them may be more suitable for providing derived soil properties to ESMs.
+Aggregation and upscaling of soil data are needed for model use, but can be avoided by using a subgrid method in ESMs at the expense of increases in model complexity.
+Producing soil property maps in a time series still remains challenging.
+The uncertainties in soil data need to be estimated and incorporated into ESMs.